Deanna Bowen

 Deanna Bowen (born November 5, 1969) is an interdisciplinary artist whose practice includes films, video installations, performances, drawing, sculpture and photography.
-Her work addresses issues of trauma and memory through an investigation of personal and official histories related to American slavery, migration, the Civil Rights Movement and the Ku Klux Klan.
+Her work addresses issues of trauma and memory through an investigation of personal and official histories related to slavery, migration, civil rights, and white supremacy in Canada and the United States.
 Bowen is a dual citizen of the US and Canada.
 She lives and works in Montreal.

 Early life and education

-Bowen was born in Oakland, California.

-Bowen is the descendant of African Americans who migrated north to Canada from Alabama and Kentucky (via Oklahoma and Kansas) in the early twentieth century.
-In 1909, her great-grandparents helped to found Amber Valley, one of four Black immigrant settlements in Alberta.
+Bowen was born in Oakland, California and is the descendant of African Americans who migrated north to Canada, from Alabama and Kentucky (via Oklahoma and Kansas) in the early twentieth century.
+In 1909, her great-grandparents helped found Amber Valley, one of four Black immigrant settlements in Alberta.
 She was raised in Vancouver by her mother and grandparents, where she later completed a Diploma of Fine Art from Emily Carr University of Art and Design in 1994.
-After a move to Toronto, she received her Masters in Visual Studies from the University of Toronto in 2008.
+After moving to Toronto, she received her Masters in Visual Studies from the University of Toronto in 2008.

 Career

-Bowen first became known for her single-channel video works exploring issues of family, race, gender and sexuality, including milk-fed (1997), "an astounding balance of conceptual clarity and emotional power," sadomasochism (1998), and Deutschland (2000).
-She made her first dual-channel video work, Grist in 2002, followed by two multi-media video installations Gospel (2008) and Shadow on the Prairie (2009), presented together in the exhibition, Stories to pass on..., which toured several museums across Canada between 2009 and 2012.
+Bowen first became known for her single-channel video works exploring issues of family, race, gender, and sexuality, including milk-fed (1997), "an astounding balance of conceptual clarity and emotional power," sadomasochism (1998), and Deutschland (2000).
+She made her first dual-channel video work, Grist, in 2002, followed by two multi-media video installations Gospel (2008) and Shadow on the Prairie (2009), presented together in the exhibition, Stories to pass on..., which toured several museums across Canada between 2009 and 2012.

 In 2010, Bowen produced the video, sum of the parts: what can be named, in which she delivers a highly detailed oral history of slavery and migration as experienced by her family.
 Specially commissioned by Vtape, this video was screened at the Kassel Documentary Film & Video Festival (2011) and Oberhausen Film Festival (2012), and in 2012, curator Srimoyee Mitra selected it for inclusion in Project 35_Vol.
 2, an international touring exhibition produced by Independent Curators International.

 To commemorate the 25th anniversary of the Images Festival of Independent Film, Video & New Media in 2012, Bowen produced The Paul Good Papers, an interdisciplinary installation/performance work co-commissioned by Images and Gallery 44.
 The Paul Good Papers was installed at Gallery 44 and featured video, archival materials, performance, performance documentation, as well as audio/sound sculpture.
 From April 5 to April 21, 2012, Bowen and actor Russell Bennett staged daily performances based on an audio-recorded interview between U.S. journalist Paul Good and Ku Klux Klan Imperial Wizard Robert Shelton.
-The exhibition also included the premiere presentation of a 24-minute looping video projection focused on Good's recording of the 1964 campaign to integrate high schools in Notasulga, Alabama.
+The exhibit also included the premiere presentation of a 24-minute looping video projection focused on Good's recording of the 1964 Civil Rights Movement campaign to integrate high schools in Notasulga, Alabama.